 - The campgrounds at Zion are some of the best quality we've stayed at, the bathrooms are clean and there is a sink with running water and soap to wash your dishes

-- The town near the entrance to Zion National Park, Springfield, is known as the Gateway to Zion and is full of restaurants, hotels, and shops
+- The town near the entrance to Zion National Park, Springfield, is known as the Gateway to Zion and is full of restaurants, hotels, overflow campgrounds, and shops

-Along the Angels Landing hike I met someone from New England who was having a tough time and said there is nothing like the hike back home.
+Along the Angels Landing hike I met someone from New England who said there is nothing like Zion NP back home.
 When I heard this I felt really lucky to have grown up on the West Coast and to have such a spectacular collection of outdoor adventures pretty much in my backyard, such as Point Lobos, Yosemite, Sequoia/King's Canyon, and Catalina Island.

-Question: How long did the angel's landing take?
+Question: How long does the angel's landing hike take?